2014 Veterans Health Administration controversy: Austin Veterans Health Administration system

-Ft.
-Collins, Colorado and Cheyenne, Wyoming
+Fort Collins, Colorado and Cheyenne, Wyoming

-VA Deputy Undersecretary for Health Administrative Operations William Schoenhard wrote a memo on March 15, 2013 indicating that the VA was changing its performance measure for appointment wait times.
+VA Deputy Undersecretary for Health Administrative Operations William Schoenhard wrote a memo on March 15, 2013, indicating that the VA was changing its performance measure for appointment wait times.
 The new goal involved measuring the number of days between a veteran's desired appointment date and the actual date of the appointment.
-A VA Office of the Medical Inspector report from December 2013 showed a dramatic change in March 2013 of the number of appointments booked within the 14-day window for the Ft.
-Collins, Colorado outpatient clinic.
+A VA Office of the Medical Inspector report from December 2013 showed a dramatic change in March 2013 of the number of appointments booked within the 14-day window for the Fort Collins, Colorado outpatient clinic.
 When investigators asked VA employees to explain "what occurred in March 2013" the employees said that "they were instructed by Business office staff to access the appointment schedule, review it for capacity, inform the Veteran of schedule availability, and then enter the Desired Date as the patient appointment date" and "By entering the Desired Date as the appointment date, the wait time … appears to be zero days."
-The Ft.
-Collins clinic is overseen by the Cheyenne, Wyoming, Veterans Affairs office.
-A coordinator at the Cheyenne office sent an email on June 19, 2013 with instructions on how to manipulate the appointment dates.
-The coordinator wrote, "Yes, it is gaming the system a bit, but you have to know the rules of the game you are playing.”
+The Fort Collins clinic is overseen by the Cheyenne, Wyoming, Veterans Affairs office.
+A coordinator at the Cheyenne office sent an email on June 19, 2013, with instructions on how to manipulate the appointment dates.
+The coordinator wrote, "Yes, it is gaming the system a bit, but you have to know the rules of the game you are playing."

-As of June 23, 2013, the United States Office of Special Counsel is investigating reports that two schedulers at the Ft.
-Collins facility were reassigned to Wyoming after they refused to comply with instructions to falsify information about patient wait times.
+As of June 23, 2013, the United States Office of Special Counsel is investigating reports that two schedulers at the Fort Collins facility were reassigned to Wyoming after they refused to comply with instructions to falsify information about patient wait times.
 The VA Office of Medical Inspector has substantiated a report that punitive action was taken against employees who scheduled appointments in a way that honestly showed that appointments would take place outside of the 14-day window, and the OMI also substantiated reports of other problems at the facility such as a shortage of medical providers and attempts to hide evidence of cancelled appointments.